Björn Zempelin

-Björn Karl Zempelin (born 7 February 2000) is a German former professional footballer who played as a midfielder.
+Björn Karl Zempelin (born 7 February 2000) is a German professional footballer who plays as a midfielder for ASV Cham in Bayernliga.

 Career

 Zempelin made his professional debut for Jahn Regensburg in the 2.
 Bundesliga on 9 May 2021, coming on as a substitute in the 84th minute for Kaan Caliskaner against VfL Bochum.
 The away match finished as a 5–1 loss.

 In summer 2022, he decided to give his psychology studies priority and his contract was dissolved by mutual consent.

+He returned to playing in January 2023 in the fifth-tier Bayernliga with ASV Cham.